 Banner: If your shop was in the physical world, your banner would be the sign above the front door.
 Choose something that looks professional and that will give shoppers a sense of the mood or feel of your shop and makes them interested to scroll down to see more!
 If you're not a great graphic designer, you can save time and frustration by buying a ready-made or custom banner from an Etsy seller.

-Avatar: Share a sneak-peek into your personality with a well-lit, well-cropped 75 by 75 pixel photo of you.
+Profile Photo: Share a sneak-peek into your personality with a well-lit, well-cropped 400 by 400 pixel photo of you.
 Have one of you and your most interesting item?
 Bonus!
-Here are a few examples:

-Shipping: Ship internationally — international orders comprise a big chunk of the market on Etsy!
+Shipping: Check out the following shipping article for guidance: 4 Steps to Shipping Success.
+Take the leap and ship internationally — international orders comprise a big chunk of the market on Etsy!
 Sound intimidating?
-It’s not that bad!
-Here’s a blog post, Shipping How-To: Custom Forms, Duties and Taxes, to help guide you.
+It's not that bad!
+Read How to Attract International Customers.

-Shop Policies and Profile: Fill them out!
-Policies define the rules for your shop and can answer buyers’ questions.
-The Profile page personalizes you; Etsy shoppers love that they buy directly from the artist, so tell them about yourself and your craft to get them interested in your work.
-Having these sections filled out will help build trust for your buyer, especially if you are a new seller and don’t have feedback yet.
-Here are some tips for your Shop Policies and Profile Page.
+Shop Policies and About Page: Fill them out!
+Policies define the rules for your shop and can answer buyers' questions.
+The About page personalizes you; Etsy shoppers love that they buy directly from the artist, so tell them about yourself and your craft to get them interested in your work.
+Having these sections filled out will help build trust for your buyer, especially if you are a new seller and don't have feedback yet.
+Read How to Craft a Killer About Page and Shop Policies.

 Let's Get Some Items in Your Shop!